-• Never reject a course proposal.
-This action deletes the course proposal.
+• Never reject a course proposal unless you want to remove it from Kuali.
+This action deletes the course proposal entirely.
 If a proposal needs revision, select Send Back.

-Other Helpful Guidelines to Apply for Adding/Changing a Course:
+Other Helpful Guidelines to Propose Adding/Changing a Course:

 General Education Courses